google/go-tdx-guest/README.md

 #### `Options` type

-This type contains four fields:
+This type contains five fields:

 *   `GetCollateral bool`: if true, then `TdxVerify` will download the collateral from Intel PCS API service and check against collateral obtained.